SAMTOMINDUSTRYS/stex2-blog/README.md

 * A **Repository** offers an interface for an application manipulate a collection of objects (eg. add, get) while hiding how and where the data is stored, effectively keeping your application ignorant of how data is persisted (eg. in memory, a database, a file)
 * A **Unit of Work** (UoW) offers a context in which objects that have changed are noted, and those changes can be persisted (or discarded) as part of a transaction in your application

 Since my last update I had added the concept of a `Client` (user) which worked similarly to `Stocks` (make a list of them and stuff it into the `Exchange`), and wanted to see how access to the Clients and Stocks could be provided by a Repository (before attacking anything more complex like the `OrderBook`).
 Before that, I had to [pull apart my single script](https://github.com/SAMTOMINDUSTRYS/stex2s-python/commit/acf1031b25313478074ad7899b8a7eeef5eefdb7) and set a layout to help organise the real ARCHITECTURE that was about to happen.
-I settled one a few modules:
+I settled on the following top-level modules:

 * `domain` -- a sacred realm for storing domain entities and very little else (this is the centre of the Clean Architecture diagram, it should not depend on anything outside of itself), I left all the dataclasses in here with the exception of the `Exchange` class
-* `entrypoints` -- the welcome mat of the application, new home of the `Exchange` class
+* `entrypoints` -- the welcome mat of the application, I moved all the object instantiation and example code here to `main.py`
-* `services` -- a placeholder for utilities that will offer the application ways to do things
+* `services` -- a placeholder for utilities that offer the application ways to do things, effectively a routing layer to cause the entrypoints to make something happen.
+This is the new home of the `Exchange` class, but eventually much more will be moved here
 * `io` -- I didn't like the suggestion of using the `services` module to house Repositories and UoWs as found in the Cosmic Python examples as they didn't seem to fit my personal interpretation of a service, so I created an `io` module to organise "input and output things".
 I imagine message parsing and file handling will all live in here too
+* `adapters` -- following the "Ports and Adapters" ethos, this code is responsible for plugging frameworks, ORMs and other such external matters into the application

 I figured it would be easiest to abstract how the `Stocks` are stored first as they aren't touched very often.
 There are plenty of (sometimes conflicting) examples of writing a Repository and UoW, and I became a little frustrated with trying to do "the right thing" first time.